Lorenzo1906/social-media-video-downloader/README.md

-Instarecover
+Social Media Video Downloader

-Is an Android app that receives a link from Instagram and search the url containing the desired image.
+Is an Android app that receives a link from a social media and search the url containing the desired image.

 Use JSOUP for html parsing and PICASSO for image downloading and caching